peak-ai/platform-global-images/workflow/python/ds-pack/v1/README.md

 ## Building the Image
 To build the image locally just run the docker build command passing in the required build arguments.
 ```
-docker build . -t workflow-python-barebones-v1 --build-arg PEAK_USER_ID=8877
+docker build . -t workflow-python-ds-pack-v1 --build-arg PEAK_USER_ID=8877
 ```
+You can find more details about building an image in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/).

 ## Using the Image
 - The image can be directly used by using it in the workflow step form.
-- If you need to install a few more dependencies, or add some use case-specific environment variables into the image, the image can easily be extended.
+- If you need to install a few more dependencies, or add some use case-specific environment variables into the image, the image can easily to extended.